Lobo (DC Comics): R.E.B.E.L.S.

 Still wearing his red ring on a chain around his neck, Lobo is recruited from a bar by Vril Dox, who requires his help battling his "father" Brainiac and Pulsar Stargrave, a captured weapon.
-Even losing his spacehog, Lobo saves the planet Colu, but with Brainac and Pulsar Stargrave escaping.
-Lobo became a senior member of Vril Dox's Legion based on the planet Rann.
+Even losing his spacehog, Lobo saves the planet Colu, but with Brainac and Stargrave escaping.
+Lobo became a senior member of Dox's Legion based on the planet Rann.
 Lobo was the key to defeating Starro the Conqueror and his lieutenants, ensuring security for Rann, the Vega system and the galaxy.
 Unknown to Lobo, the Psions had created clones of Lobo attempting to bring back the Czarnian race, which could make them unstoppable, but the series ended before this was played out.

 The New 52

 In 2011, DC Comics rebooted the DC Universe continuity in an initiative called The New 52.
 A reimagined version of Lobo debuted in Deathstroke (vol. 2) #9, written by Rob Liefeld.
 This Lobo is a Czarnian slaver who killed the rest of his race except for his beloved Princess Sheba.
-A second version, claiming to be the real Lobo and resembling more his original Post-Crisis version, unlike the redesigned Lobo, was introduced in Justice League (vol. 2) #23.2.
-Cultured and well-educated, although ruthless, this Lobo is an interstellar mercenary and bounty hunter, with a leaner physique akin to the character's earlier appearances.
-This new version sets course for Earth after discovering his counterpart, a Czarnian impostor, had been there.
-According to this version's backstory, Lobo was originally the bodyguard to the Czarnian royal family, who utilized a Eucharist-like ritual involving the planet's "life blood", pools similar to the Lazarus Pits.
-Drinking or bathing in these pools granted participants regenerative abilities, connecting them and the Emperor himself to the entire planet.
-However, an unknown party contaminated the "life blood", causing the Czarnian Emperor and any citizenry that had participated in the ritual to go insane, which in turn forced Lobo to commit planetary euthanasia.
+A second version, claiming to be the real Lobo and resembling the original version of the character, was introduced in Justice League (vol. 2) #23.2.
+He was originally the bodyguard to the Czarnian royal family, who utilized a Eucharist-like ritual involving the planet's "life blood", pools similar to Lazarus Pits.
+Drinking or bathing in these pools granted participants regenerative abilities, connecting them and the Emperor to the entire planet.
+However, an unknown party contaminated the "life blood", causing anyone who participated in the ritual to go insane, which in turn forced Lobo to commit planetary euthanasia.
 A new series featuring this version of Lobo debuted in October 2014 and concluded with its December 2015 issue.